Add Liquidity to a Solana Token on Raydium

 What Does This Tool Do?

-DEXArea's Add Liquidity tool lets you deposit tokens into existing Raydium pools on Solana and start earning trading fees.
-You provide both sides of the pair and receive LP tokens (or a CLMM position) that represent your share of the pool.
+DEXArea's add liquidity tool lets you deposit tokens into existing Raydium pools on Solana from your wallet.
+You provide both sides of the pair and may receive LP tokens or a CLMM position representing your share.

 How to Add Liquidity (Step by Step)